LearningOS/rust-rustlings-2023-autumn-zwpdbh/my_notes.md

 - lifetimes1.rs
 - lifetimes2.rs

-# How to handle panic
+## How to handle panic

 - About `panic::catch_unwind`
   - `panic::catch_unwind` typically returns a Result type, where Ok contains the result of the closure if it didn't panic, and Err contains the panic payload (an std::boxed::Box<dyn Any + Send>).
   - By applying .ok() to the result, you convert it into an Option:
     - If the result is an Ok, you get Some(result) with the result of the closure.
     - If the result is an Err (i.e., a panic occurred), you get None.

+## Map and Reduce

+- iterator2.rs
+  - It also shows examples about how to capitalize first character of a string.